AhmedMourad0/no-copy/README.md

 ## Usage

+Include the gradle plugin in your project and apply `@Shatter` or `@Mirror` to your data class.

 ### @Shatter

-Include the gradle plugin in your project and apply `@Shatter` or `@Mirror` to your data class.
+Shatter stops the kotlin compiler from generating the `copy` method.

 ```kotlin
 @Shatter
 data class User(val name: String, val phoneNumber: String)
 ```

-This's stops the kotlin compiler from generating the `copy` method.

 Then you can do something like this and it actually makes sense: